 Cyberbullying and Threats

 Cyberbullying involves the use of the internet and social media to bully, including broadcasting assaults or other crimes via social media or other means of communication.
-This conduct, or similar conduct by post or phone, is a serious criminal offence.
+This conduct, or similar conduct by post or phone, may constitute a serious criminal offence.

-There are criminal offences for communications containing threats to cause serious harm or to kill.
+There are criminal offences for communications containing threats to kill or threats to cause serious harm.
 It must be proven that the offender intended the receiver to fear that the threat will be carried out.

 There are criminal offences for communications which menace, harass or cause offence either by the content of the communication or the manner and frequency of the communication.
 These may occur by post or by use of a ‘carriage service’ such as through a phone, internet, social media or other application.

 To establish this criminal offence the material must be seriously or significantly offensive according to an objective standard as regarded by a reasonable person.
 Alternatively, to be ‘menacing’ or ‘harassing’ requires a serious potential effect on receiver, such as causing apprehension or fear for the person’s safety, according to an objective standard of a reasonable person.

 Aggravated offences involving private sexual material or adult cyber-abuse

 Non-consensual sharing of private sexual material has previously been prosecuted under s 474.17 Criminal Code as using a carriage service to menace harass or cause offence, or other offences involving threatening to cause harm.
 Since 1 September 2018 specific aggravated offences were included into the Criminal Code to address this conduct by s 474.17A(1) and (4) Criminal Code.

 If the online offence of menace, harass or cause offence involves the transmission or sharing of private sexual material then a standard aggravated offence may be proven.
 If 3 or more civil penalty orders have previously been made against the person then the special aggravated offence may be proven.